php-http/documentation/integrations/symfony-full-configuration.rst

             uri_factory: ~
             stream_factory: ~

         plugins: # Global plugin configuration.
-Plugins need to be explicitly added to clients.
+When configured here, plugins need to be explicitly added to clients by service name.
             authentication:
+                # The names can be freely chosen, the authentication type is specified in the "type" option
                 my_basic:
                     type: 'basic'
                     username: 'my_username'